 Pregnancy has noticeable effects on the three-dimensional and symmetrical nature of the human body.
 Equally, if one carries a heavy bag on one shoulder, there is a tendency to see changes to symmetry.
 The body is forced to adapt to the shift in the centre of gravity caused by the bag and the most apparent changes affect the hips and shoulders.
 If the bag strap is over the right shoulder, then a large number of muscles will be contracting to hold the weight.
 Equally, as the burden is on the upper right-hand side, muscles in the lower back on the left will contract to counter the load.
 Hence, it is relatively easy to notice changes in symmetry from the side-to-side or front to back.
 Usually, the right shoulder will be superior (higher) than the left and the left hip or side of the pelvis will also be superior (higher or hiked).
 Our brain likes to see a horizontal horizon and so tries to keep the eyes level and will adapt the body accordingly to achieve this.
-The body is extremely good at adapting and learning (see adaption article), which in many cases can lead to the adoption of dysfunctional movement patterns.
+The body is extremely good at adapting and learning (see related article on tissue adaption), which in many cases can lead to the adoption of dysfunctional movement patterns.
 However, everything is connected, and the apparent adaptions can easily mask all of the more subtle changes, which may take some time to become apparent.

-The impact of shape change more than skin deep
+Tensegrity and shape change is more than skin deep